postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/setting-up-mock.md

 Select **Copy Mock URL** to begin making requests to your mock.

-You will see details of the mock in the collection overview info on the right.
+Details about the mock are in the collection overview info on the right.

 [![Mock in collection](https://assets.postman.com/postman-docs/mock-info-v8.jpg)](https://assets.postman.com/postman-docs/mock-info-v8.jpg)